Ford Foundation Center for Social Justice: Atrium

 The garden originally had drainage, irrigation, sprinkler, and lighting systems to ensure that the plants grew.
 A pipe deposits rainwater from the roof into a storage tank in the basement.
 A sprinkler system is installed under the garden, and a cistern at the building's southeastern corner collects condensation.
 Water from both the tank and cistern is used to irrigate the plants.
 Because of the presence of skyscrapers nearby, artificial light illuminates the garden.
 The atrium was originally lit by 76 spotlights on the eleventh floor and 43 lights at ground level, although these lights were subsequently replaced.
 Several Dakota granite piers support a glass roof above the atrium, and the paths are made of red-brown brick pavers.
 A 9000 ft2 glass roof, composed of greenhouse-like "sawtooth" panels, is above the atrium.
-Kiley had projected that the garden would have "a Darwinian struggle of the fittest", only some plants surviving the atrium's difficult climatic conditions.
+Kiley had projected that the garden would have "a Darwinian struggle of the fittest", with only some plants surviving the atrium's difficult climatic conditions.
 Over the years, many of the original plants have had to be replaced.
 By the late 2010s, landscape designer Raymond Jungles of Jungles Studio had replanted the atrium with subtropical flora.

 At the time of the building's completion, the city government did not have zoning guidance specifically for indoor public areas.
 Roche had intended for the atrium to spur informal encounters and serve as a meeting area, and the Ford Foundation wanted to avoid the cramped feeling of other office structures like the nearby United Nations Secretariat Building.
 The public atrium contrasted with contemporary International Style structures, which had plazas outside their respective buildings.
 The greenery was intended to resemble that of Tudor City's parks to the east.
 Roche stated in 1963 that an indoor garden had not previously been constructed in a contemporary building but, when interviewed later, said such gardens had become more common.
 Despite Roche's intentions, the atrium originally had no benches (to prevent homeless people from sleeping there overnight); a single bench was subsequently added near the pool.
 A guard was hired to ensure that people did not loiter or lean on the steps.
 The atrium also did not have food concessions, as food was banned.
 The atrium remained publicly accessible after the September 11 attacks in Lower Manhattan in 2001, when other public spaces citywide were being closed off.